artsandmetaphysics/goodlifeodyssey/_published/socrates-would-dislike-science.md

 ---
 Created On: '2022-07-31T03:18:00+00:00'
-Description: A exploratory dialogue of Socrates' attitude towards the senses within *Phaedo*.
+Description: 'A exploratory dialogue of Socrates'' attitude towards the senses within

+  <em>Phaedo</em>.'
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: null
 Slug: socrates-would-dislike-science